Psychiatric Drug Therapy

 To maximize recovery, depression is best viewed in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (see free monograph).
 This full view helps individuals and their practitioners make the most informed choices about care.

 Do Antidepressants Work?

 Yes, but their benefit is almost entirely placebo effect

-This conclusion is found in the clear evidence of many independent gold-standard drug trials.
+This conclusion is supported by the clear evidence of many independent gold-standard drug trials.
 Overall, placebos eliminate 38% of depressive symptoms while antidepressants alleviate 46%.
 This 8% difference is so small that researchers note that it isn't "clinically relevant" - its impact is too small to notice.